Ottawa Treaty: Withdrawals

-The Ottawa Treaty's signatories have largely remained consistent until the Russian invasion of Ukraine, wherein several European signatories announced their intention to withdraw from the treaty.
+The Ottawa Treaty's signatories have largely remained consistent until the Russian invasion of Ukraine, wherein several European signatories have withdrawn from the treaty.

 Poland, Lithuania, Latvia, and Estonia

 In Estonia, a group of 20 MPs in the Parliament of Estonia from the Conservative People's Party of Estonia, headed by the former Chief of Defence Ants Laaneots presented a bill to withdraw from the Ottawa Treaty on October 2022.
 This was however met with reluctance by the Estonian Ministry of Defence, whose spokesman Thomas Mell claimed that there's no indication that Estonia would need to reintroduce anti-personnel mines, and the bill was voted down by the parliament.
 After the United States approved transfers of anti-personnel landmines to Ukraine on 19 November 2024 and the renewed debate in the neighbouring Finland on 23 November 2024, the parliamentary National Defence Committee decided to reconsider the matter.

 In December 2024, based on the military lessons from the Russian war against Ukraine, the outgoing Lithuanian Minister of National Defence initiated the debate on the withdrawal from the Ottawa Treaty.

 On 18 March 2025, the defence ministers of Poland, Lithuania, Latvia and Estonia jointly announced their intention to leave the Ottawa Treaty.
 The governments have reasoned that anti-personnel mines are an important capability and that Russia is not a party to the treaty and would not hesitate to use such munitions in a conflict with NATO.
 Russia has been using such mines extensively during its invasion of Ukraine.
 Despite their intention to leave the Ottawa Treaty, the defence ministers emphasized their commitment to international humanitarian law.

 On 16 April 2025, the Latvian parliament voted to withdraw from the Ottawa Treaty; the Lithuanian parliament voted to withdraw on 8 May 2025; and the Estonian parliament on 4 June 2025.
 The withdrawal will take effect in six months after the countries notify the United Nations and other treaty members, allowing them to stockpile and use anti-personnel landmines.
 On 25 June 2025 Polish Sejm voted 413/15/3 in favour of withdrawal from the treaty.

 All three Baltic States notified the United Nations of withdrawal from the Ottawa Treaty in June 2025.
+It formally took effect on 27 December 2025.
+Poland's withdrawal took effect on 20 February 2026.